learningequality/python-for-android/doc/source/buildoptions.rst

 - ``--add-source``: Add a source directory to the app's Java code.
 - ``--no-compile-pyo``: Do not optimise .py files to .pyo.
 - ``--enable-androidx``: Enable AndroidX support library.
+- ``--enable-google-services``: Enable the Google Services Gradle plugin.
+  This option requires a ``google-services.json`` file in root of the project directory.

 webview